 Recovery plans describe the process to follow upon any breach of the triggers, causing activation of the recovery plan.
-This includes escalation to the CU's senior management or the Board and the decision-making process once those individuals have been informed.
+This includes escalation to the CU's Senior Management or its Board and the decision-making process once those individuals have been informed.